 ACFS 18-016

+AMENDMENT 1

 Tamara Patten

 Iowa Department of Human Services Hoover State Office Building, 1st Floor 1305 E Walnut Street Des Moines, Iowa 50319

 Phone: 319-292-2315

 Bidders4ACFS18016@dhs.state.ia.us

 RFP Purpose.
 The purpose of this Request for Proposal (RFP) is to solicit competitive Proposals from qualified Bidders who are capable of providing the Iowa Department of Human Services (Agency) with Supervised Apartment Living Services (SAL) as part of the Child Welfare Crisis Intervention, Stabilization, and Reunification Services (CISR) continuum of care.
 SAL proposals were previously requested as a component of ACFS 18-001 CISR RFP on October 24, 2016.
 On February 15, 2017, DHS announced no contracts for SAL would be awarded from ACFS 18-001 due to the lack of statewide responses.